 Main Menu

-After installing TorBox either by using the image file and the corresponding start-up instruction or by running our installation script or manually according to our detailed manual, TorBox can be accessed with an SSH-client either by the TorBox’s WLAN (password: CHANGE-IT) and/or by an ethernet connection.
-If a client is connected via ethernet cable to the TorBox, whether using the onboard or external ethernet adapter, then the TorBox functionality is automagically enabled for that client.
-To establish a connection between the SSH-client and TorBox, use 192.168.42.1 (username: torbox / password: CHANGE-IT); with an Ethernet connection, use 192.168.43.1 (username: torbox / password: CHANGE-IT).
-TorBox Menu can also be accessed with a web browser using http://192.168.42.1 on a WiFi client and http://192.168.43.1 on a cable client.
+After installing TorBox either by using the image file and the corresponding start-up instruction, or by running our installation script, or manually according to our detailed manual, TorBox can be accessed with an SSH-client either by TorBox’s WLAN (password: CHANGE-IT) and/or by an Ethernet connection.
+If a client is connected via an Ethernet cable to the TorBox, whether using the onboard or external Ethernet adapter, the TorBox functionality is automatically enabled for that client.
+To establish a connection between the SSH-client and TorBox, use 192.168.42.1 (username: torbox / password: CHANGE-IT); with an Ethernet connection, use 192.168.43.1 (username: torbox / password: CHANGE-IT); using TorBox on a Cloud or TorBox mini, use 192.168.44.1 (username: torbox / password: CHANGE-IT).
+The TorBox Menu can also be accessed via a web browser at http://192.168.42.1 on a WiFi client, http://192.168.43.1 on a cable client, http://192.168.43.1 with TorBox on a Cloud or TorBox mini.

 In the following, we look at all menu entries one by one: